collective/awesome-plone/README.md

 [<img align="right" src="logo.png" height="64">](https://plone.org)

 <!--lint ignore double-link-->
-> A community-curated list of _awesome_ [Plone](https://plone.org) add-ons and other useful resources.
+> A community-curated list of _awesome_ Plone add-ons.
 From developers for developers.

-Plone is a open source content management system with unsurpassed functionality and customizability out of the box.
+[Plone](https://plone.org) is a open source CMS written in Python with a focus on functionality, customizability and security out of the box.

 If you want to know if there is already a add-on for Plone that fits your needs, searching for it on GitHub or pypi can be a real pain.
 There are plenty of add-ons, but it's hard to understand which one could be a good solution or not.